 - Multiple linear regression example

 Before we get into looking at some examples of regression, lets quickly get up-to-speed with understanding the concepts related to linear regression.
+Also, here are some of my other posts in relation to linear regression:

 What is Linear Regression?